Generic name: lorazepam (injection) (lor A ze pam)

 What is lorazepam injection?

-Lorazepam injection is used to treat a seizure emergency called status epilepticus.
-This medication is also used as a sedative to help you relax before having surgery.
+Lorazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat a seizure emergency called status epilepticus.
+Lorazepam injection is also used as a sedative to help you relax before having surgery.

 Lorazepam injection may also be used for purposes not listed in this medication guide.